-Goleta has a mild climate, with high temperatures normally within ten degrees of 70° year-round and low temperatures that rarely fall below 40°.
+The Goleta area has a mild climate, with high temperatures normally within ten degrees of 70° year-round and low temperatures that rarely fall below 40°.
 Annual rainfall typically averages 18 inches, though it varies from year to year.
-Such weather variability influences District revenue as conservation-minded customers are quick to reduce water use when cool and wet weather conditions occur.
-In FY 2015-16, Goleta precipitation levels were below typical weather patterns, with a cumulative rainfall of 12.07 inches, or 67% of normal levels.
-The District declared a Stage II Water Shortage Emergency with a 25% conservation target on September 9, 2014.
-Due to the prolonged and exceptional drought conditions, the District declared a Stage III Water Shortage Emergency on May 12, 2015, which targets a 35% district-wide reduction in water usage.
-The District continues to operate under a Stage III Water Shortage Emergency.
-Achieving the target water reduction is necessary to preserve water supplies; however, it will be challenging to do so unless weather patterns change and drought conditions begin to abate.
-The Santa Barbara Region recorded the second warmest year on record for the 12 months ended June 30, 2016 (warmest being 2015), according to the National Oceanic and Atmospheric Administration's Climatological Rankings Report.
+Such weather variability influences District revenues as conservation-minded customers are quick to reduce water use when cool and wet weather conditions occur.
+In FY 2016-17, Goleta's precipitation levels were above its average weather patterns for the first time in six years, with a cumulative rainfall of 23.23 inches, or 129% of normal levels.
+During this prolonged period of drought conditions, the District declared a Stage II Water Shortage Emergency with a 25% conservation target on September 9, 2014 followed by a Stage III Water Shortage Emergency declaration on May 12, 2015, which targets a 35% district-wide reduction in water usage.
+The District continues to operate under a Stage III Water Shortage Emergency, as the above average rainfall from this past year was not sufficient to offset the drought conditions from the last six years.
+Achieving the target water reduction is necessary to preserve water supplies; however, it will be challenging to do so unless favorable weather patterns persist and drought conditions continue to abate.
+The Santa Barbara Region recorded the fourth warmest year on record for the 12 months ended June 30, 2017 (warmest and second warmest being 2015 and 2016, respectively), according to the National Oceanic and Atmospheric Administration's Climatological Rankings Report.